Nominated for an Award is Rewarding

 The Fourth of July is upon us, and I wanted to share some independent facts that many Americans may not have learned in history books or inside their classrooms.

-The Declaration of Independence was first printed in a German-speaking newspaper and not an English one.
+The Declaration of Independence was first printed in a German-Speaking newspaper and not an English one.
 The Colony of Pennsylvania once had a large German population, and when people of what became the Keystone State voted on which language to use, German lost by only one vote.
 Continue reading

 Highlights of an early life recalled now